ArcovanBreda/CEConvDL2/blogpost.md

 ## Color Equivariance

 The original paper exploits the concept of group equivariant convolutions to achieve color equivariance, defined as equivariance to hue shifts.
 In the HSV (Hue-Saturation-Value) color space, hue is represented as an angular scalar value.
 The hue value is shifted by adding an offset after which the modulo is taken to ensure a valid range.
-The HSV space is reprojected to the RGB (Red-Green-Blue) color space such that the hue shifts correspond to a rotation along the diagonal vector [1, 1, 1].
+The HSV space is reprojected to the RGB color space such that the hue shifts correspond to a rotation along the diagonal vector [1, 1, 1].

 This definition is extended to group theory, by defining the group $H_n$ as a subgroup of the $SO(3)$ group.
 Specifically, $H_n$ consists of multiples of $\frac{360}{n}$-degree rotations about the [1, 1, 1] diagonal vector in $\mathbb{R}^3$ space.
 <!--- The rotation around a unit vector $\mathbf{u}$ by angle $\theta$ is defined in 5 steps: